 ]

-# Add a comment to the issue.
+# Add a comment to the issue

 jira.add_comment(issue, "Comment text")

-# Change the issue's summary and description.
+# Change the issue's summary and description

 issue.update(notify=False, description="Quiet summary update.")

-# You can update the entire labels field like this
+# Update the entire labels field

 issue.update(fields={"labels": ["AAA", "BBB"]})